More about: Day Trips to Naples from Rome

 If you prefer to visit Pompeii with more time, you can dedicate up to a whole day or even combine the excursion with an ascent to Vesuvius.
 If you want to know all the possibilities, I invite you to read this article on how to visit Pompeii from Rome in one day.

-Other options to go to Naples from Rome
+Other options to get to Naples from Rome on your own

 The train is a very convenient option for a day trip to Naples from Rome.
-You won't have to worry about parking, unnecessary detours or stops.
+You won't have to worry about finding parking, unnecessary detours, or making stops.
 The disadvantage compared to other methods of transportation can be the price: the fast train ticket, which will take you to Naples in 1 hour 15 minutes, costs between 44 and 60 € each way.

 There is a slower train, which takes between 2 and 3 hours to get to Naples, which costs between 20 and 27 € each way depending on the class.
 It can be a good option if you are traveling on a tighter budget, and if you take the train early in the morning you will have plenty of time to explore the city in one day.
 Check all schedules and prices on the official Trenitalia website.